-The variance on the Year End adjustments of £234k is manly as a result of the difference between utilised budget manager reserves from 18/19 and the carry forward of budget manager's reserves from 2019/20 into 2020/21 for use on projects which span the financial years.
+The variance on the Year End adjustments of £687k is mainly as a result of the difference between utilised budget manager reserves from 2019/20 and the carry forward of budget manager's reserves from 2020/21 into 2021/22 for use on projects which span the financial years.

-The variance (£17k) stated above is the outturn compared to the FRA original budget provision, this will be transferred to the Transformational reserve until further consideration/allocation is made by the FRA.
+The variance (£878k) stated above is the outturn compared to the FRA original budget provision, this will be transferred to the Transformational and collaboration reserves until further consideration/allocation is made by the FRA.